kobsio/kobs/docs/plugins/azure.md

 !!! note
     You have to set the `permissionsEnabled` property in the configuration to `true` and you must enable [authentication](../configuration/authentication.md) for kobs to use this feature.

+### Metrics

+kobs supports all Azure metrics for the supported services.
+To get a list of all metric names and there aggregation types one of the following commands can be used:

+- Container Instances: `az monitor metrics list-definitions --resource /subscriptions/<SUBSCRIPTION>/resourceGroups/<RESOURCE-GROUP>/providers/Microsoft.ContainerInstance/containerGroups/<CONTAINER-GROUP>`
+- Kubernetes Services: `az monitor metrics list-definitions --resource /subscriptions/<SUBSCRIPTION>/resourceGroups/<RESOURCE-GROUP>/providers/Microsoft.ContainerService/managedClusters/<MANAGED-CLUSTER>`
+- Virtual Machine Scale Sets: `az monitor metrics list-definitions --resource /subscriptions/<SUBSCRIPTION>/resourceGroups/<RESOURCE-GROUP>/providers/Microsoft.Compute/virtualMachineScaleSets/<VIRTUAL-MACHINE-SCALE-SET>`
+- Virtual Machine Scale Sets (Virtual Machine): `az monitor metrics list-definitions --resource /subscriptions/<SUBSCRIPTION>/resourceGroups/<RESOURCE-GROUP>/providers/Microsoft.Compute/virtualMachineScaleSets/<VIRTUAL-MACHINE-SCALE-SET>/virtualMachines/<VIRTUAL-MACHINE>`

+In the returned JSON array you can check the `name.value` fields for the metric names and the `supportedAggregationTypes` for all the supported aggregation types of a metric.

 ## Examples

 ### Container Instances Dashboard